NREL/eagle-jobs/README.md

 * The data is saved in the `data` directory in csv, json, and pkl formats.

-* The codebase consists of the `hpc_runtime_prediction` package as well as a Jupyter notebooks for data visualization, building, training, testing, and optimizing a runtime prediction model.
+* The codebase consists of the `hpc_runtime_prediction` package as well as Jupyter notebooks and Python scripts for data visualization, building, training, testing, and optimizing a runtime prediction model.

 * More info about Eagle: [https://www.nrel.gov/hpc/eagle-system.html](https://www.nrel.gov/hpc/eagle-system.html)